Individuals who work in the early childhood field, may work

 - Level I, II, III: Early Childhood Core Competencies

-- Level IV, V: Vermont Department of Education professional standards
+- Level IV, V: Vermont Agency of Education professional standards

 Early Childhood professionals can define their career pathway by the Early Childhood Career Ladder, which is based on the competencies, standards and levels above.
 The Ladder describes the various options to achieve each level.
 Credentials are embedded in the career ladder and branch off from it.
 There are classes and courses available statewide, which meet the education requirements for each level along the Career Ladder.